enzo-project/enzo-dev/doc/manual/source/tutorials/building_enzo.rst

 #.
 Edit the machine-specific settings (compilers, libraries, etc.).
 #.
 Build and test.

-If you expect that you will have multiple checkouts of the enzo source code, you should feel free to create the directory $HOME/.enzo/ and place your custom makefiles there, and Enzo's build system will use any machine name-matching Makefile in that directory to provide or override Make settings.
+If you expect that you will have multiple checkouts of the Enzo source code, you should feel free to create the directory $HOME/.enzo/ and place your custom makefiles there, and Enzo's build system will use any machine name-matching Makefile in that directory to provide or override Make settings.